-Being a chinchilla owner, I know how stressful it can be to leave your pets at home for any amount of time.
+Being an owner of both dogs and chinchillas, I know how stressful it can be to leave your pets at home for any amount of time.
 Logically, you know they’ll be fine.
 You gave them plenty of food and water and you’re only gone at work for the day.
 Or maybe you’ve gone on vacation, but your friend or neighbor definitely knows to check on them.
 They’ll probably be fine.

 If you’re like me, though, you always worry, at least a little.
 Getting some peace of mind about how your pets are faring when you’re not at home used to require calling someone and having them go to your home to check on them.
 That would mean leaving a key, finding someone who was available, and then relying on their report of your pet.
 Maybe they don’t know them the way you do, so that report might only be so useful.

-With the advent of the pet camera, though, this is a problem of the past.
-As long as you have wifi in your home, there are a few solid options for pet cameras that allow you to keep an eye on your pet with the help of your smartphone.
+With the advent of pet cams, though, this is a problem of the past.
+As long as you have wifi in your home, there are a few solid options for pet cams that allow you to keep an eye on your pet with the help of your smartphone.
 Some even dispense food, treats, and medication.
 Even a handful of cameras that aren’t made just for pets are up to the task.

 One word of warning: During our testing, we discovered some dogs learn pretty quickly that you aren’t in the room when using the two-way radio feature available on some of these units.
 In at least one case, we found that it may actually trigger separation anxiety rather than quell it, as the dog may start looking for you when they can’t figure out where your voice is coming from.
 If you have this experience, you may want to consider a treat-dispensing model to offset this nervousness.
 All of these options are still excellent for monitoring purposes, and for other animals, this is unlikely to come up at all.

-If you’re a worried pet parent, peruse our list of the top ten best pet cameras for keeping an eye on your animals while you’re away:
+If you’re a worried pet parent, peruse our list of the top ten best pet cams for keeping an eye on your animals while you’re away:

 These days, companies are designing and marketing webcams specifically suited to watching and interacting with Fido while you’re on the go.
 They have a variety of features missing from standard webcams that help set them apart from simple video feeds of your home.

-The Play is the second generation Petcube, following up on the 720p version, which can still be had for $98.
+The Play is the second generation Petcube, following up on the previous 720p version.
 Upgrades in the Play include the full HD camera and night vision, improving the low-light performance that wasn’t ideal on the older model.
 You also have your choice of colors between Carbon Black, Matte Silver, and Rose Gold.

 I received a review unit for use with my three dogs.
 After I downloaded the Petcube app, it walked me through the rest of the setup.
 I had to try connecting it to the internet a few times before it finally succeeded.
 Once setup, my experience with it was quite good.
 The picture is excellent on my iPhone 6S, though the complaints about lag are accurate.
 I attribute this more to network speeds than anything else — the delay in audio using the two-way radio is about a second.
 The laser toy is fun but a bit fussy to use — almost certainly better with cats than my dogs.